GameAutomators/eBook-Source/Examples/20-cannonhero.md

 ### Requirements

 - Computer with MATLAB, ADB Tool and required drivers set up.
-- An Android Device with the ‘Sudoku’ game installed on it.
+- An Android Device with the ‘CannonHero’ game installed on it.
 (Turn on the Developer options for better visualization)
 - USB data transfer cable.

 ### Block Diagram